carltonj2000/users-stickers-CRUD/README.md

 The client side code associated with this server repo is at the following [git repo](https://github.com/carltonj2000/users-stickers-client).

+The client and server has matching tags for revisions of the code that should be run together.

 [Auth Checklist](auth_checklist.md) for future project development.

+## Commands

+- `pg_ctl -D /usr/local/var/postgres start`

 ## Getting Started